TGSAI/mdio-python/README.md

 [pre-commit]: https://github.com/pre-commit/pre-commit
 [black]: https://github.com/psf/black

-**_"MDIO"_** is a library to work with large multi-dimensional energy datasets.
+**_"MDIO"_** is a library to work with large multidimensional energy datasets.
-The primary motivation behind **MDIO** is to represent multi-dimensional time series data in a format that makes it easier to use in resource assesment, machine learning, and data processing workflows.
+The primary motivation behind **MDIO** is to represent multidimensional time series data in a format that makes it easier to use in resource assessment, machine learning, and data processing workflows.

-## Features
+# Features

 **Shared Features**